Today we are going to discuss making wood stain samples using Oil Plus 2C sample bottles.

 Again, don’t forget that slight color variations are normal and to be expected.

 When applying a Rubio Monocoat oil like Oil Plus 2C on a color sample board, it is essential to mimic the actual oil application process.
 This is more important when dealing with wood flooring vs. dealing with furniture.

-In the case of hardwood floors, we typically use equipment like a heavy electric floor buffer to work the oil into the wood surface and follow with that same tool to towel-buff off the excess oil from the surface.
+In the case of hardwood floors, it is typical to use equipment like a heavy electric floor buffer to work the oil into the wood surface and follow with that same tool to towel-buff off the excess oil from the surface.
 This mechanical application process is not easily replicated by just applying the oil by hand wiping.
 So, mimic the actual floor application process with a simulated process when creating color samples.
 The use of an electric sander or small automotive buffer outfitted with red/white pads and rags may be more effective than just wiping the oil by hand when creating a color sample panel.